What is joint life insurance?

 The best insurer

 When taking out joint life insurance, the couple is covered by the same insurer.
-Therefore, what may be the most suitable insurer for one partner may not be the best for both.
+Therefore, what may be the best insurer for one partner may not be the best for both.

 For example, there are many specialist insurers in the industry from those specialising in mental health, to those specialising in extreme sports.
 The medical history or lifestyle of one partner may best be suited to one of these specialist insurers.